proycon/skosConverter/README.md

 # skosConverter

-Conversion from SKOS to Markdown and other formats.
+Command line tool forconversion from SKOS to Markdown and other formats.

 Supports turtle and JSON-LD input.